BHFock/git-cl/docs/design-notes.md

 ### Colour Output

 Output of `git cl st` is coloured by default.
 This uses [colorama](https://pypi.org/project/colorama/).
-The output is uncoloured if colorama is not available, if the output is redirected/piped or if coloured output is switched of via flag or environment variable.
+The output is uncoloured if colorama is not available, if the output is redirected/piped or if coloured output is switched off via flag or environment variable.

 ### Command Parsing